-Zippers are a commonplace part of our clothing and bags that we scarcely notice until they break.
+Zippers are a commonplace part of our clothing and bags that we scarcely notice until you have a zipper that won't zip.
 One of the most common zipper malfunctions is misalignment.
-When this happens, the zipper moves freely back and forth, but does not join the two sides together.
+When this happens, the zipper moves freely back and forth, but the zipper teeth won't close together.
 This most often happens with closed-end zippers such as those found on purses and duffel bags.

 Things You'll Need

 Completely unzip the zipper.